 1. Target your most valuable business buyers

-Your remarketing audience is a critical part of your remarketing strategy.
+Your remarketing audience is a critical part of developing your best remarketing strategies.

 Before your company launches a remarketing campaign, you need to think about who you want to target and why.
 In most cases, your business will want to focus on audience members with the most value and highest chance of converting.